OpenNebula/website/content/software/upgrade_process/upgrade_guide/upgrading_single.md

 ### Step 9.
 Check DB Consistency

-First, move the 7.0 backup file created by the upgrade command to a safe place.
+First, move the {{< version >}} backup file created by the upgrade command to a safe place.
 If you face any issues, the `onedb` command can restore this backup, but it won’t downgrade databases to previous versions.
 Then, execute the `onedb fsck` command:

 ```default
 $ onedb fsck